 Waitangi Tribunal reports relating to the region and settlement decisions should be referred to for guidance on resource management issues of significance to iwi.
 These reports often describe the value and history of a site or place which can further inform assessments of effects and resource management decision making.

-Policy 48: Avoiding adverse effects on matters of significance to tangata whenua - consideration
+Policy 48: Recognising and providing for matters of significance to tangata whenua - consideration